RandomStudio/tether-egui/README.md

 ## TODO
+- [ ] Tether host can be specified in CLI
+- [ ] Tether host can be saved in widgets.json, optionally overriden via CLI or GUI
-- [ ] List plug names, agent IDs, roles as per "topics" cli
+- [x] List plug names, agent IDs, roles as per "topics" cli
 - [ ] Stats (messages per second) for each topic
 - [ ] Allow saving/loading to custom file path (via GUI, dialog boxes)